21 Chestnut Road, A garden for all seasons.

 As tennis courts you may believe that we had a head start with the lawns, but nothing is farther from the truth.
 The whole area is very compacted with the remains of old cinder pathes and odd bits of iron work, broken crockery and old land drain.

 Here are a few images from 2006,and as you will see there was a lot more lawn then.
 Below you can see how it looks in 2018.
+There have been changes made for 2020 which include the addition of new raised vegetable beds, which allow access for a wheelbarrow, aimed to make life easier in the future.
+All will be revealed as you look through the rest of my web site.

 By 2012 there was less lawn and more hard landscaping features appearing.